UMAppClub/sem-break/GUIDE.md

-# Self-paced no-judgment learning for a productive semester break :D
+# Build and launch your personal website for free

 > ##### *this guide is brought to you by UM App Club, the tech community at University of Malaya, in Malaysia.*